-EDT 6005 Applications in Educational Technology EDT 6010 Instructional Applications of Technology EDT 6020 Emerging Trends in Educational Technology EDT 6035 Ethical, Legal, and Social Issues in Educational Technology EDT 6045 Special Topics in Educational Technology
+- EDT 6005 Applications in Educational Technology - EDT 6010 Instructional Applications of Technology - EDT 6020 Emerging Trends in Educational Technology - EDT 6035 Ethical, Legal, and Social Issues in Educational Technology - EDT 6045 Special Topics in Educational Technology

-To qualify for the Master of Education in Applied Technology in Education degree, a candidate must successfully complete a minimum of 33 credit hours with a GPA of at least a 3.0 average and complete a program portfolio.
+To qualify for the Master of Education in Applied Technology in Education degree, a candidate must successfully complete a minimum of 33 credit hours with a GPA of at least a 3.0 average and complete a standard-based presentation program portfolio.
+The standard-based presentation program portfolio shows the candidate's level of expertise in acquiring the knowledge and skills described by the National Educational Technology Standards for Teachers (NETS•T).
 The program must be completed within five years.